voschezang/coding-handbook/software-engineering.md

 Software engineering can be described from multiple points of view.
 In addition, it can be done in a specific [domain](software-domains.md).

+Usually it consists of either:

+- Domain modeling.
+E.g. encode business logic in a spreadsheet.
+- Translating models.
+E.g. port a program to another language to improve performance.

 **Daily Work**
 From a high level, there are only three types: